Which city is the best for study in India?

 If you decide to take the leap and study abroad in India, you will likely be doing so in one of its many flourishing cities.
 India has nearly 50 cities with a population of over 1 million people, a testament to the sheer enormity of the country.
 Each city is unique as a node of economic activity, cultural complexity, and, often, significant urban poverty.
 Yet, there a few Indian cities that stand out among the rest as shining destinations for study abroad.

+The best place to study in India is New Delhi!
 New Delhi is the bustling capital of the Indian state.
 The city has been continuously inhabited for thousands of years, witnessing many epochs of Indian history, and wearing its many scars with pride to tell the tale.
 From the ancient ruins of the Tughlaqabad to the colonial quarters of the British Raj to its continuing development of modern business complexes and mega malls, the history of New Delhi is truly written in its streets.

 Located in the northern heart of the country, New Delhi is India’s second largest city, home to over 20 million inhabitants.
 With such a dense urban population and rickshaws zipping by everywhere through traffic, life in Delhi can sometimes feel quite chaotic.
 But more importantly, the city is an incredible educator on its own.
 Every time you leave the door of your apartment will be an adventure, and every day becomes its own life lesson.

+Mumbai ranks number as the best place to study in India.
 Formerly known as Bombay, Mumbai is the most populous city in India and also the country’s wealthiest city.
 A major center of commerce and finance, Mumbai is additionally known as the entertainment capital of India because it is home to the country’s infamous Bollywood industry.
 An important seaport of the Arabian Sea for centuries, Mumbai is undoubtedly one of the most impressive cities in all of Asia.

 Mumbai’s high status and skyline, however, does not totally mask the immense amount of poverty that has been simultaneously created by the city’s success.
 Over half of the city’s residents live in slums, informal housing projects packed very densely together.
 Mumbai, perhaps more than any other city, embodies the paradox of modern India: tremendous prestige and promise on the global stage marred by the challenges of swelling poverty at home.

+Coming in at spot three for the best places to study in India is Hyderabad.
 A major cultural center of the country, Hyderabad is the perfect place to study abroad in India for those interested who are interested in exploring southern India.
 Known as the “City of Pearls” for its historical centrality in the pearl and diamond trade, Hyderabad was for a long time the seat of the Nizam dynasty, which reigned for hundreds of years.

 Today, Hyderabad is a colorful mixture of marketplaces, music, and dazzling architecture.
 It is a major center of biotech and pharmaceutical research in India, earning it the new-age label “Genome Valley.”
 A truly fascinating blend of new and old, Hyderabad is a great alternative destination for study abroad in India, and a great launch point to travel the southern regions of the country as well.